canonical/lxd/specs/command-line-user-experience.md

 **Description**

-Prints information about a container, snapshot or lxd host.
+Prints information about a container, snapshot or LXD host.

 **Examples**